TheRealKCFan20/BonziWORLD/src/www/README.md

 ## Why did the creator made this website?

-BonziWORLD was created by Joseph Judge in August 22nd, 2016 to July 10th, 2019.
+BonziWORLD was created by Joseph Judge in August 22nd, 2016 until the closedown in July 10th, 2019.

 ## How do I use it?